ruds18/DSA-Practice/Readme.md

 - Insert into a Binary Search Tree
 - Delete Node in a BST  🔥
 - Find a pair with given target in BST

+## Weekly Contest (Leetcode)
+- Sort the People
+- Find All Good Indices
+- 2405.
+Optimal Partition of String